-- Click here (separately for each participant) and fill out our online consent form.
-If you are under the age of 18 years, you will need your parent or legal guardian to fill out this form for you.
+- We will send you a link to our online signup and consent form.
+If you are under the age of 18 years, you will need your parent or legal guardian to electronically sign this form alongside your own assent.

 - You will be emailed the weblink to the gamified task and your unique participant ID.

 - After the end of the session (within a few days) you will receive a $5 value gift card code via email.